-Always bring cash to tip your guides, they work hard to make sure you are safe under the water.
+Always bring cash to tip your dive leader, they work hard to make sure you are safe under the water.
 This trip is dependent on weather but, as I noted, I was able to sneak in a quick dive before a storm on my visit.
-If you choose to go with the folks at Casa del Buceo, call before you go to make sure they are available since you have to take a taxi to the site as it’s not within walking distance of the ferry port.
+If you choose to go with the folks at Casa del Buceo, call before you go to make sure they are available since you have to take a taxi to the site and it’s not within walking distance of the ferry port.
 Otherwise, there are a ton of other providers available, and many will even approach you as you disembark from the ferry.

 Weather permitting, tours are held 365 days a year.
 Swimming with whale sharks is also offered, between June and August which is whale shark season.